codepoke-kk/qwertigraphy/WhyQwertigraph.md

 Qwertigraphy gives you 3 components.

+#### The Qwertigraph:
-The Qwertigraph: Qwertigraphy's main engine holds a dictionary of ~40,000 "lazy forms" of frequently typed words and phrases.
+Qwertigraphy's main engine holds a dictionary of ~40,000 "lazy forms" of frequently typed words and phrases.
 The more frequently the word is typed, the shorter the lazy form.
 The Qwertigraph watches everything you type, and when you type a lazy form, it immediately subs in the longer word the form represents.

-"U rio hs nd u se ha, j afa u k g"
+> U rio hs nd u se ha, j afa u k g
 ...becomes...
-"You write this and you see that, just as fast as you can go"
+> You write this and you see that, just as fast as you can go

+#### The Coach:
-The Coach: You only need to know a handful of lazy forms to begin saving time and effort, but knowing that first form is a stretch.
+You only need to know a handful of lazy forms to begin saving time and effort, but knowing that first form is a stretch.
 The Coach is there to help.
 The Coach marks down every word you type the hard way, and gives you instant feedback on how to write it lazier, plus a real-time training summary throughout your session.

 The Coach immediately tells you how to "lazy" your way through the last word you just wrote out, keeps a notebook of the top 30 words with which you could be lazier, and how many keystrokes you've avoided so far.
 At the end of each session you can review your most overworked words, and practice not typing them out tomorrow.

 You don't need to know anything to start.
 Fire it up, and let The Coach do its job.

-The Editor: Do you type "Director of Enterprise Marketing" 75 times a day?
+#### The Editor: Do you type "Director of Enterprise Marketing" 75 times a day?
 Edit your dictionary, and turn that into dym.
 Do you do quantum computing in your spare time?
 Add all your tech terms to your dictionary.

 Laziness should be universal.